qomarullah/ApiOracleExport/README.md

 # ApiOracleExport
-Dump file selected table from Oracle Database to MySQL format
+Export selected table from Oracle Database to MySQL format